trailofbits/circomspect/README.md

 #### Signal assignments using the signal assignment operator (Warning)

 Signals should typically be assigned using the constraint assignment operator `<==`.
 This ensures that the circuit and witness generation stay in sync.
 If `<--` is used it is up to the developer to ensure that the signal is properly constrained.
+Circomspect will try to detect if the right-hand side of the assignment is a quadratic expression.
+If it is, the signal assignment can be rewritten using the constraint assignment operator `<==`.

-Sometimes more than one constraint is required to ensure that the assigned signal has the correct value.
-Circomspect will try to list all constraints containing the assigned signal to make it easier for the developer (or reviewer) to ensure that the variable is properly constrained.
+However, sometimes it is not possible to express the assignment using a quadratic expression.
+In this case Circomspect will try to list all constraints containing the assigned signal to make it easier for the developer (or reviewer) to ensure that the variable is properly constrained.

 The Tornado Cash codebase was originally affected by an issue of this type.
 For details see the Tornado Cash disclosure [here](https://tornado-cash.medium.com/tornado-cash-got-hacked-by-us-b1e012a3c9a8).